PRANASH-R/portfolio/README.md

 # PROJECTS

-## Seoul Bike Renting Prediction Using Data Analytics(https://github.com/PRANASH-R/Seoul-Bike-Renting-Prediction-Using-Data-Analytics)
+## Seoul Bike Renting Prediction Using Data Analytics [seoul bike](https://github.com/PRANASH-R/Seoul-Bike-Renting-Prediction-Using-Data-Analytics)

 Estimate the optimal bike inventory based on present conditions and surroundings.
 Employ a range of algorithms trained on historical data to identify the most effective method for achieving the best outcomes.

-## Flight Delay Prediction Using Machine Learning(https://github.com/PRANASH-R/Flight-Delay-Prediction-Using-Machine-Learning)
+## Flight Delay Prediction Using Machine Learning [flight delay](https://github.com/PRANASH-R/Flight-Delay-Prediction-Using-Machine-Learning)

 Created a predictive model that anticipates flight arrival times, enabling passengers to receive timely notifications